stiles/aldi/README.md

 ## Automated workflow with GitHub Actions

 The GitHub Actions workflows (`fetch_all_products.yml` for the full catalog and `fetch_aisle_products.yml` for the weekly finds) automate the execution of the scraping scripts on a regular basis (overnight on Sundays).

 These workflows include steps to set up Python, install dependencies, execute the scripts and handle data storage.

 ### Workflow steps

 1. **Set up Python**: Installs Python and the required packages.
-2. **Run Scraper**: Executes the Python scripts to fetch data and generate the output files.
+2. **Run scraper**: Executes the Python scripts to fetch data and generate the output files.
-3. **Upload Data**: The CSV files are uploaded to an AWS S3 bucket or another configured storage service.
+3. **Upload data**: The CSV files are uploaded to an AWS S3 bucket or another configured storage service.

 ## Contributing

 Contributions to this project are welcome, especially in the following areas:

-- **Code Enhancements**: Suggestions for improving the scraping efficiency or expanding data collection features.
+- **Code enhancements**: Suggestions for improving the scraping efficiency or expanding data collection features.
 - **Documentation**: Updates to README or additional guidelines for users.
-- **Feature Requests**: Ideas for new features or data points to collect.
+- **Feature requests**: Ideas for new features or data points to collect or ways to visualize what's been collected.

 ## License